biol7210-genomes/assemblers/EPGA2.md

 ##Overview

 EPGA2 is an updated version from EPGA that does not require vast amounts of memory to handle large genome sequences as most assemblers do.
-It is able to be memory efficienct and still displays improved and higher coverage for contigs and scaffolds.
-It is publicly available at the link listed above.
+It is able to be memory efficienct and still display improved and higher coverage for contigs and scaffolds.
+As a first step, read errors are removed to help refine the precision of De Bruijn Graph and provide less work when assembling the contigs.

 ##Algorithm Steps